 All newly qualified teachers (NQTs) who gained Qualified Teacher Status (QTS) on or from the 1st April 2003 onwards are required to complete a statutory Induction period in Wales.
 The Induction period is a supportive process which will provide NQTs with opportunities to develop the skills and knowledge which they will build upon for the duration of their teaching career.
 During the Induction period NQTs are required to demonstrate how their teaching practice meets the Professional Standards for Teaching and Leadership.

 NQTs undertaking Induction within a school will receive the support of an Induction Mentor (IM) who is usually based in the same school as the NQT.
 All NQTs undertaking Induction will be allocated an External Verifier (EV) who will work with the IM to provide high quality mentoring and supervision.

 Requirements of Induction

-To undertake Induction in Wales NQTs must hold QTS and must be registered with the EWC in the category of school teacher.
+To undertake Induction in Wales, NQTs must hold QTS and must be registered with the us in the category of school teacher.
 Any periods of employment undertaken prior to registration in the correct category cannot count towards Induction.
-Click here to apply for registration with the EWC.
+Click here to apply for registration.

-On behalf of the Welsh Government, EWC is responsible for a number of administrative activities associated with the Induction programme including:
+On behalf of the Welsh Government, we are responsible for a number of administrative activities associated with the Induction programme including:

 The EWC's guidance document Induction - funding tracking and recording arrangements sets out the actions required by all parties to ensure EWC is able to fulfil these responsibilities.